FACTBOX-Deadly attacks in Western Europe since 2014

 Jan.
 7-9, 2015 - Two Islamist militants break into an editorial meeting of satirical weekly Charlie Hebdo on Jan.
 7 and rake it with bullets, killing 17.
 Another militant kills a policewoman the next day and takes hostages at a supermarket on Jan.
 9, killing four before police shoot him dead.
 The attacks prompt a worldwide solidarity movement with the slogan "Je Suis Charlie" (I am Charlie).

 May 24, 2014 - Four people are killed in a shooting at the Jewish Museum in central Brussels.
 The attacker was French national Mehdi Nemmouche, 29, who was subsequently arrested in Marseille, France.
 Extradited, he is awaiting trial in Belgium.
-(Reporting by Toby Sterling; Editing by Catherine Evans)
+(Reporting by Toby Sterling)

 * Refinery's fuel production at least 50 pct capacity -trade